chaoliu2019/lectures/README.md

     <div class="section">
         <h2>Course Description</h2>
         <p>This course covers fundamental equations of mathematical physics, including Laplace’s equation, the wave equation, and the heat equation.
-It also explores special functions that commonly arise in these contexts.</p>
+It also explores special functions that commonly arise in these contexts. <a href="https://smartcourse.hust.edu.cn/mooc-ans/course/17310000017985.html">Viseos and materials/a></p>
     </div>

     <div class="section">